Hello. I’m Rich Keeble writing in the third person as if someone else was doing it.

 Rich also filled in on drums for trendy indie band Ratty Rat Rat for a gig at the Astoria 2 in 2008.
 Members of that band now play in Is Tropical who I think are doing quite well.

 Rich has also played drums in The Pistol Gang & The Preacher on and off for a number of years.
-They are currently gigging again in London.
-Other members are Sam Legassick on guitar/vocals (who is also in Rich Keeble Vanity Project) and Matt Jarman on bass (who was in Goodbye Sergeants).
+They called it a day in 2017.
+Other members were Sam Legassick on guitar/vocals (who is also in Rich Keeble Vanity Project) and Matt Jarman on bass (who was in Goodbye Sergeants).

 That’s enough isn’t it.

 Please visit my blog or follow me on twitter if you’re interested in finding out more about me.
 I am a man.